Beilinson-Kato and Beilinson-Flach elements, Coleman-Rubin-Stark classes, Heegner points and the Perrin-Riou Conjecture: Summary of Contents and Background

 is surjective.
 Then the ``if" part of Perrin-Riou's Conjecture~\ref{conj:PR} holds true in the following cases: \begin{itemize} \item[(a)] $E$ has good ordinary reduction at $p$. \item[(b)] $E$ has good supersingular reduction at $p$ and $N$ is square-free. \item[(c)] $E$ has multiplicative reduction at $p$ and there exists a prime $\ell \mid\mid N$ such that there $\overline{\rho}_E$ is ramified at $\ell$. \end{itemize} \end{thm} As per the ``only if'' direction, one may deduce the following as a rather straightforward consequence of the recent results due to Skinner, Skinner-Zhang and Venerucci in the case of $p$-ordinary reduction and due to Kobayashi and Wan in the case of $p$-supersingular reduction.
-We state it here for the sake of completeness. \begin{thm} In the situation of Theorem~\ref{thm:main}, the ``only if'' part of Perrin-Riou's conjecture holds true for all cases $(\textup{a})$, $(\textup{b})$ and $(\textup{c})$ if we further assume: \begin{itemize} \item in the case of $(\textup{a})$, that $N$ is square free and either $E$ has non-split multiplicative reduction at one odd prime or split multiplicative reduction at two odd primes; \item in the case of $(\textup{c})$ and when $E$ non-split-multiplicative reduction at $p$ that \begin{itemize} \item $p$ does not divide $\textup{ord}_p(\Delta_E)$, \item for all primes $\ell \mid\mid N$ such that $\ell \equiv \pm 1 \mod p$, the prime $p$ does not divide $\textup{ord}_\ell(\Delta_E)$, \item there exists at least two prime factors $\ell \mid\mid N$ such that $p$ does not divide $\textup{ord}_\ell(\Delta_E)$. \end{itemize} \end{itemize} \end{thm} We remark that in the situation of (a), the hypotheses in Theorem~\ref{thm:mainonlyif} may be slightly altered if we relied on the work of Zhang~\cite[Theorem~{1.3}]{zhangconversetokolyCambridge} on the converse of the Gross-Zagier-Kolyvagin theorem, in place of the work of Skinner.
+We state it here for the sake of completeness. \begin{thm}[Skinner, Skinner-Zhang, Venerucci] In the situation of Theorem~\ref{thm:main}, the ``only if'' part of Perrin-Riou's conjecture holds true for all cases $(\textup{a})$, $(\textup{b})$ and $(\textup{c})$ if we further assume: \begin{itemize} \item in the case of $(\textup{a})$, that $N$ is square free and either $E$ has non-split multiplicative reduction at one odd prime or split multiplicative reduction at two odd primes; \item in the case of $(\textup{c})$ that \begin{itemize} \item $p$ does not divide $\textup{ord}_p(\Delta_E)$ and when $E$ split-multiplicative reduction at $p$, the Galois representation $E[p]$ is not finite at $p$, \item for all primes $\ell \mid\mid N$ such that $\ell \equiv \pm 1 \mod p$, the prime $p$ does not divide $\textup{ord}_\ell(\Delta_E)$, \item there exists at least two prime factors $\ell \mid\mid N$ such that $p$ does not divide $\textup{ord}_\ell(\Delta_E)$. \end{itemize} \end{itemize} \end{thm} We remark that in the situation of (a), the hypotheses in Theorem~\ref{thm:mainonlyif} may be slightly altered if we relied on the work of Zhang~\cite[Theorem~{1.3}]{zhangconversetokolyCambridge} on the converse of the Gross-Zagier-Kolyvagin theorem, in place of the work of Skinner.
 This on one hand would allow us to relax the condition on the conductor $N$, on the other hand would force us to introduce additional hypothesis (see Theorem 1.1 of loc.cit).